kacencio/projectTwoCommunity/README.md

 ## Project Overview
 The point of community is to come together as one and to put one's differences aside in order to become stronger. *Imagine* by John Lennon illustrates this concept, urging us to imagine a reality where there are no labels that create division, allowing us to unite with each other, with only our humanity defining us.
-With these deep meanings of community from the song, as well as myself growing up hearing it, I decided to choose an excerpt of its lyrics to show what community means to me: to become a society that works together, ignoring the qualities or groups we are in that divide us.
+With these deep meanings of community from the song, as well as myself growing up hearing it, I decided to choose an excerpt of its lyrics in a multi-page website with accompanied keyframe and hover animations to show what community means to me: to become a society that works together, ignoring the qualities or groups we are in that divide us.

 ## Technical Overview